Doing Business in Libya

 - School of Fiqh: Fiqh-al-Maliki

-Libya belongs to the Maghribian Economic Area (Islamic Civilization
+Libya belongs to the Maghrebian Economic Area (Islamic Civilisation

 The economy of the State of Libya:

 recovery in 2012